GreenIron/FAA-NLP-Project/README.md

 * long history

 ## Metadata only (with a focus on rotorcrafts) [#20](./20_stc_metadata_exploration.ipynb)
-The DRS metadadata already offers a wealth of information before even starting exploring the text content.
-I've only analysed a fraction of the metadata and the following is another fraction of this analysis (there is more in the different Python use cases).
+The DRS metadadata already offers a wealth of information before even exploring the text content.
+I've only analysed a fraction of the metadata and the following is another fraction of this analysis.
 It's really a high-level analysis to get to know the data better, but I didn't push towards more complex data mining methods (dimensiality reduction, clustering... scikit-learn is the best source I know to start a ML project).
 Maybe something for later.

 The metadata file has as many rows for an STC as there are issuances.
 Date of STC (re)-issuance is given by "stcStatusDate".
 A STC is reissued for example to add a new configuration (e.g. obsolescence).
 Note that a STC can be updated (e.g. minor change for editorial changed) and not reissued and in that case the latest update will be indicated in the field "docLastModifiedDate".
 "drs:stcAplicationDate" corresponds to the application date for the firs STC issuance.

 * Number of STC (documents):
   * indexed: 76416
-  * with PDF (usable): 43818
+  * with PDF (usable for text content analysis): 43818

 * Sanity check:
   * only one broken PDF ([SA00765DE](https://drs.faa.gov/browse/excelExternalWindow/2F49BD200CEC24DD86257F5600610445.0001?modalOpened=true))
   * very few abnormal dates (<50)
   * very few headers typos for the DRS metadadata ("Document Type name in DRS ", "Deafult  Sort By")

-* *Rotorcraft STCs reissuance distribution*: there is a period (which is remarkable) that is ~3 years, but looking more closely revelas that the actual period is more like 1.6 years (there is another peak around 7 yeahs (~1.7*4)).
+* *Rotorcraft STCs reissuance distribution*: there is a period (which is remarkable) that is ~3 years, but looking more closely reveals that the actual period is more like 1.6 years (there is another peak around 7 years (~1.7*4)).
 It could be interesting to filter by ATA, company, ACO... to try to consolidate or explain this pattern.
 Another other interesting observation is that is period is not consitent when we switch to airplanes.

 ![plot](./images/20_rotorcraft_reissuance.png)